fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 ## `start` script

 Running `node .` to execute our program is a bit too low-level.
-We are going to use an NPM/Yarn script to trigger the execution of that code instead.
+We are going to use an Yarn script to trigger the execution of that code instead.

 This lets use  `yarn start`, even when our program gets more complicated.